 SCCM controls both software updates and application installations.
 It simplifies distributed deployment on remote systems over the internet.
 We can install the software manually or automatically on specified target systems.
 We will have a single management console through which we can configure everything.
 We can configure the manager on how and when to install the software.

-Get ahead in your career by learning SCCM through hkrtrainings Microsoft SCCM online course
+Get ahead in your career by learning SCCM through hkrtrainings SCCM Online Training

 SCCM provides a variety of deployment types that support the deployment of various applications.

 Windows Installer - .msi file

 Windows app package - .appx and .appxbundle files